 Connector compatibility: MC4 is the standard for solar connections.
 Confirm the panel's connector matches your power station's solar input.
 Most brands include adaptor cables, but check before buying.

-Efficiency: 22–24% monocrystalline is the current benchmark.
+Efficiency: 23–25% monocrystalline (often bifacial) is the current 2026 benchmark for flagship panels, up from 22–24% in 2025.
 Below 20% means significantly larger panel area for the same output — a real constraint when packing.

 FAQs